moetunes/Nextwm/README.md

  * Changing a tiling mode or window size on one desktop doesn't affect the other desktops.
  * Windows can be added/removed to/from the master area with keyboard shortcuts
  * There is a bar with a desktop switcher, space to show the focused window's name and space to show external text.
- * The rc file is reloadable 'on the run'.
+ * The rc files are reloadable 'on the run'.

 ###Recent Changes
 --------------

-14/3/15
+8/7/15

-  * Added option for useless gaps for the tiling modes
+  * Useless gaps around the bar too
+  * A keyboard shortcut to float a window on top of tiled windows
+  * Match a window and float it from apps.conf